matthewfranglen/feature-to-production-presentation/NOTES.md

 I came up with an estimate for the Decahose work.
 It was wrong.

+If I had given an accurate estimate then the work may not have been done.
+The size of the estimate is the life or death of the idea.

+At this point the project proceeded so lets talk about getting the work done.

 Implementation
 --------------

+The way in which ideas have been built has changed over the years.

+### Waterfall

+At the beginning it was the norm to work in stages and for progress to be measured by completing stages.
+You would never return to a previous stage.

+Broadly speaking the stages were:

+ - Design
+ - Implementation
+ - Testing
+ - Release

+This was termed waterfall development, as it is very easy to go down a waterfall and much harder to go back up.
+This mirrors the idea that you progress through these stages and don't need to return to earlier ones.

+This system seems to mirror civil engineering in the real world.
+When you build a bridge you don't need to redesign it half way through building it.
+However the idea of a bridge is an old idea - you are just making a new one in a different place.
+How similar is software development to that?

+### Knowledge

+The problem with that approach is the amount of knowledge you have of the product that you are about to build.

 This ends up being a loop.